CAS information for applicants who require a Student Visa

 During the busy summer period the timeframe for issuing a CAS may increase, particularly in August when the largest volume of undergraduate applicant results are received.

-At peak times such as this we request that you do not contact the Admissions Team or the International Office about the status of your CAS if you have completed all of the steps outlined in 'When will I receive my CAS?'.
+At peak times such as this we request that you do not contact the Recruitment and Admissions Office or the International Office about the status of your CAS if you have completed all of the steps outlined in 'When will I receive my CAS?'.
 We prioritise the processing of CAS over responding to individual enquiries, so please do note that it may take a little longer to respond than usual if you do contact us during this time.

 Before we can issue you with your CAS number we will need you to provide us with some additional information: